 The Picower Institute for Learning and Memory is an independent research entity within MIT’s School of Science, with faculty members holding academic appointments in the Department of Brain and Cognitive Sciences, the Department of Biology, or both.
 The Institute also offers exciting research opportunities for scholars at all levels, from undergraduates to post-docs… Learn more »

-The Brain Science Institute (BSI) was established in 1997 as part of RIKEN, an independent research institution supported by the Japanese government.
-BSI has a mission to produce innovative research and technology leading to scientific discoveries of the brain.
-In addition, BSI aims to develop domestic and international brain researchers by creating an environment that will integrate various intellectual disciplines and from that convergence find solutions that will ultimately benefit society in the realms of medicine, engineering, business, and education.
-In striving toward this goal, BSI has become a leading international center for brain research with a reputation for discovery, innovation, training, and globalization of the scientific enterprise… Learn more »
+The Center for Brain Science (CBS; formerly Brain Science Institute) was established in 1997 as part of RIKEN, an independent research institution supported by the Japanese government.
+CBS has a mission to produce innovative research and technology leading to scientific discoveries of the brain.
+In addition, CBS aims to develop domestic and international brain researchers by creating an environment that will integrate various intellectual disciplines and from that convergence find solutions that will ultimately benefit society in the realms of medicine, engineering, business, and education.
+In striving toward this goal, CBS has become a leading international center for brain research with a reputation for discovery, innovation, training, and globalization of the scientific enterprise… Learn more »